solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 -   Understand the phases in the developer evolution journey.
 -   Be able to evaluate where your application sites in the journey.
--   Be congnizant of the changes that are needed to applications to move to the next state.
+-   Be cognizant of the changes that are needed to applications to move to the next state.
--   Utilize modern development and deployment methodoligies.
+-   Utilize modern development and deployment methodologies.

 # 05 / Monitoring